 Let’s recap some of the most important takeaways:

 - Goals give you direction and help you formulate a plan.
-Having no direction is still a direction, just not of your choosing.
+Having no direction is still a direction, just not one of your choosing.

 - Setting goals forces you to determine what’s most important to you and how you will prioritize your time.